|NORTHERN SKIES | sitemap | log in|

 The first Orcadian Sky Notes appeared on The Orcadian’s own site on 8th October 2002.
 Many, but not all, of the 100 or so articles are still available through the archives at: http://www.orcadian.co.uk/skynotes/archive.htm

-As most readers are aware, we now feature the notes on the ACTIVE SKY page of the NORTHERN SKIES site.
+As most readers are aware, we now feature the notes on the ACTIVE SKY page (and others) of the NORTHERN SKIES site.

 For the purposes of this celebratory year we have a number articles that will appear during the course of the next few weeks to be found on this special SKY NOTES page.